flatironinstitute/CaImAn/docs/source/Installation.rst

 Section 2: Set up demos
 -----------------------

 Once Caiman is installed, you will likely want to set up a working directory with code samples and datasets.
-The first installation step produced a command ``caimanmanager.py`` that manages this.
-If you have not installed Caiman before, you can do

-``caimanmanager.py install``
+The installation step in Section 1 produced a command ``caimanmanager`` that handles this. caimanmanager will place demos and data in a ``caiman_data`` folder in your home directory.
+Install using:

-if you used the conda-forge package or the ``pip install .`` option
+``caimanmanager install``

-OR
+if you used the conda-forge package or the ``pip install .`` option.

-``python caimanmanager.py install --inplace`` if you used the developer mode with ``pip install -e .``
+If you installed using the developer-mode option (``installing with ``pip install -e .``) then run caimanmanager with:

-This will place that directory under your home directory in a directory called caiman_data.
-If you have, some of the demos or datafiles may have changed since your last install, to follow API changes.
-You can check to see if they have by doing ``caimanmanager.py check`` (or ``python caimanmanager.py check``).
-If they have not, you may keep using them.
-If they have, we recommend moving your old caiman data directory out of the way (or just remove them if you have no precious data) and doing a new data install as per above.
+``python caimanmanager install --inplace``

-If you prefer to manage this information somewhere else, the ``CAIMAN_DATA`` environment variable can be set to customise it.
+If you prefer to manage this information somewhere other than your home directory, the ``CAIMAN_DATA`` environment variable can be set to customise it.
 The caimanmanager tool and other libraries will respect that.

 Section 3: Upgrading
 --------------------

 Upgrading can mean a couple of things.
 First, it typically means there has been a new release of Caiman, so you need to install the new version of Caiman.
 Second, it could mean you need to upgrade changes to the demos in ``caiman_data`` using ``caimanmanager``.
-Here, we'll discuss how to upgrade Caiman depending on how you've installed, and also how to upgrade your demo code/data in ``caiman_data`` using ``caimanmanager``.
+We'll discuss both options.

 Section 3A: Upgrade conda install